Learning quantum dynamics with latent neural ODEs

-\textit{3) Latent space interpolation}.
-We analyse the smoothness of the latent space to see if it learns a representation that is interpretable while satisfying quantum mechanics.
+We then analyze the smoothness of the latent space to see if it learns a representation that is interpretable while satisfying quantum mechanics.
 Specifically, we test if trajectories that are close in the latent space have similar quantum dynamics and also preserve physics.
 This can be done by interpolating in the latent space from one latent point $\hidden _i ^{\mathcal O}(t)$ to another $\hidden _j ^{\mathcal O}(t)$, and decoding the quantum dynamics on the path in the latent space between the two endpoints points $\hidden _1 ^{\mathcal O}(t_0)$ and $\hidden _8 ^{\mathcal O}(t_0)$ in \figref{fig:latent_interpol}.
-We plot one latent space interpolation in \figref{fig:latent_interpol} from the QNODE trained on the open system (the top three rows) and one from the closed system (the bottom three rows).
-We use spherical linear interpolation on the path and decode at 6 equally spaced steps along it, corresponding to $\hidden _2 ^{\mathcal O}(t_0), \dots , \hidden _7 ^{\mathcal O}(t_0) $ in \figref{fig:latent_interpol}.
-For each interpolation, in the three rows, at the top we first plot the latent dynamics at each interpolation point $\hidden _i ^{\mathcal O}(t)$, in the second row we plot the decoded quantum dynamics and in the third row is the quantum state's norm $||\Psi(t)||_{2}$.
+There, we plot one latent space interpolation from the QNODE trained on the open system (the top three rows) and one from the closed system (the bottom three rows).
+We use spherical linear interpolation on the path and decode at 6 equally spaced steps along it, corresponding to $\hidden _2 ^{\mathcal O}(t_0), \dots , \hidden _7 ^{\mathcal O}(t_0) $ in the figure.
+For each interpolation, in the three rows, at the top we first plot the latent dynamics at each interpolation point $\hidden _i ^{\mathcal O}(t)$, in the second row we plot the decoded quantum dynamics ,and in the third row is the quantum state's norm $||\Psi(t)||_{2}$.
 We use the same coloring as before for training time and extrapolation time.
-In order to see if the model has learned a notion of similarity between trajectories corresponding to their quantum dynamics, we perform interpolations from very different training quantum dynamics.
-Both interpolations show a smooth transition between the different dynamics that preserves physics, given the behaviour of the time series of $||\Psi(t)||_{2}$ in each case.
+To see if the model has learned a notion of similarity between trajectories corresponding to their quantum dynamics, we perform interpolations from very different training quantum dynamics.
+Both interpolations show a smooth transition between the different dynamics that preserves physics, given the behavior of the time series of $||\Psi(t)||_{2}$ in each case.